jeremiedecock/mrif/README.rst

 You can install PyWI using the following command (in a `command prompt`_)::

-    py -m pip install --user pywi
+    py -m pip install pywi

-It is recommended to use the --user flag to ``pip`` (note: do not use sudo pip, which can cause problems) to install packages in your local user space instead of the shared system directories.
+..
+It is recommended to use the --user flag to ``pip`` (note: do not use sudo pip,
+.. which can cause problems) to install packages in your local user space instead
+.. of the shared system directories.
+..
+TODO: the --user flag has an issue (bug?): console scripts (pywi-mrfilter, ...)
+.. are not directly (i.e. without updating the PATH variable) available anymore (at
+.. least on MacOSX/Anaconda).

 As an alternative, you can install PyWI from the downloaded source code::

-    py setup.py install --user
+    py setup.py install

 If PyWI is already installed on your system you can upgrade it with this command::

-    py -m pip install --user --upgrade pywi
+    py -m pip install --upgrade pywi

 To uninstall PyWI, type::